jakekrainock/MECA-482-Fall2021-Ball-and-Plate/README.md

 Group 6: Joseluis Zamora, Jesus Hernandez, Joseph Marlowe, Gerardo Munguia, Jacob Krainock

 ## Introduction
-For this project a control system must be designed using Matlab, Simulink and Coppelia.
-This control system will move a steel ball on a plate controlled by two servo motors.
-The ball will move in a user specified pattern.
-The options of the patterns the ball will move in is a rectangle, circle, and a figure eight.
+The control system design in this report will utilize a ball and plate system.
+A ball and plate system involves a ball that freely moves about a plate that will tilt due to two servor motors.
+These servor motors are oriented in two different angular orientations.
+The reqiurements of the system are listed below:
+- [ ]

 ## Mathmatical Model
 Our ball and plate system can be represtned using Figure 1a and 1b below